Aaron-Bopp/TIM/00_Meta/Primary Sources/gender-dysphoria-bible/1 What is Gender.md

 [@KatyMontgomerie](https://twitter.com/KatyMontgomerie) Magnus Hirschfield was writing about Third Genders and transitioning between sex and [[gender]] in the late 1800s.

-This book of his, entitled "What do people need to know about the Third [[Gender]]?" was written in 1901.
+This book of his, entitled "What do people need to know about the Third [[gender]]?" was written in 1901.

 This stuff isn't new, it was just sidelined.